Mining self-similarity: Label super-resolution with epitomic representations: Experiments

 \textit{The self-similarity in images that defines the repetition of patterns in certain classes is highly local.} If we were to study self-similarity in a large region, we would be bound to find that some imagery patterns that are associated with a particular high-res label in one area are less so in another.
-Therefore, \cut{in addition to the patch size K that defines the size of the features that are most useful for discriminating patterns that comprise the classes, another } the size of the area on which to perform LSR reasoning is an important design parameter.
+Therefore, the size of the area on which to perform LSR reasoning is an important design parameter.
 If the area is too small, then we may not get enough observations of coarse classes to unambiguously assign high-res patterns to them: indeed, self-epitomic LSR accuracy increases with the size of the tile.
 It is remarkable that we can get better high-res segmentation results than the state of the art by studying one $512\times512$ patch at a time, together with low-res classes for $30\times30$ blocks, and no other training data or high-res labels.

 On the other hand, when the area is too large, then the pattern diversity increases and ambiguity may reduce the effectiveness of the method.
-Furthermore, when the data grows larger, self-epitomic LSR is no longer computationally practicable -- the imagery must be compressed in an epitome to mine self-similarity.
+Furthermore, when the area is too large, self-epitomic LSR is not computationally practicable -- the imagery must be compressed in an epitome to mine self-similarity.
 All-tile epitomic LSR improves over the baseline models although \emph{no high-res labels are seen}, while the best-performing U-Nets required high-res labels in \textbf{South}, low-res classes in \textbf{North}, and imagery from both \textbf{South} and \textbf{North} in training.